harini159/AM-using-Python/README (1).md

 # AM using Python

-EXP NO: 5 GENERATION AND DETECTION OF AM
+EXP NO: 5 Amplitude Modulation and Demodulation using NumPy and Matplotlib

 AIM: